BennettJames/go-concurrency-experiments/atomicupdate/README.md

 # Benchmarking Some Serialized Data Patterns

-I was curious about the performance of some different ways of serializing reads/writes on a Go data structure.
-What follows is a description of some different ways to do this; and is followed by some benchmarking under different usage scenarios.
+I was curious about the performance of some serialization techniques reads/writes on a Go data structure.
+What follows is an overview of some different ways to do this along with some benchmark.
 Particularly, it highlights a hybrid atomic/lock structure that can work well in situations with cheap reads and expensive writes.

+A note on the article - this was written in hopes of being understandable to those with only passing familiarity with multithreading.
+For those with more experience, the section on atomics and benchmarking may still prove interesting.

-## Background & Setup
+# Background & Setup

-(todo [bs]: Let's add one-or-two sentences here about the need for synchronization; just that the CPU needs some special guidelines when data is accessed between threads.
-Goal isn't to create a treatise on the fundamentals of concurrency; but should at least introduce th e need for this in broad strokes.
-Also may wish to tweak the existing intro paragraph as part of this)

 A common multi-threading problem: there is some data in your application.
 Readers and writers will need to access and modify the data from multiple threads.
+If multiple threads just start reading and writing without any care, a whole host of problems arise.
 How is this access made to be safe?

-I often find myself following this basic pattern to guarantee thread safety:
+I often follow this pattern to guarantee thread safety:

 - Treat the data itself as immutable.
-It can be fetched and set, but all subfields and data structures can never be modified.
+It can be fetched and updated, but all subfields and data structures are never directly.

 - Whenever any part of the data needs to be updated, create a complete copy of the original with whatever updated values are needed.